General usage information for Ventus

 The parameters for creating a flow element using the Shaft powerlaw model are:

-Flow paths define how air can flow between two adjacent zones (Section 8.1).
+Flow paths define how air can flow between two adjacent zones (Zones).
 Flow paths can exist between two regular bounded zones, or between a bounded zone and the ambient (outdoor air) zone.
 They can be defined on the wall, floor, or ceiling faces of a bounded zone, and multiple flow paths can be defined on a single face.
 Air can flow between different zones in a building through a variety of interfaces, including doors, windows, HVAC systems, or the natural leakage between imperfectly sealed walls.

 Flow paths can be created in Ventus using the Flow Path Tools.